nicolemne/gameratings-api/README.md

 ## Manual testing
 All API endpoints have been manually tested by creating, retrieving, updating, and deleting posts both through the Django Rest Framework admin site and in the development server.

-Further extensive testing has been made during the development of the front-end application.
+Further extensive testing has been done during the development of the front-end application.
 This includes ensuring that all endpoints work correctly when integrated with the front-end UI.
 Detailed testing steps will be documented in the [TESTING.md](https://github.com/nicolemne/gameratings-frontend/blob/main/TESTING.md) file, which will be included in the frontend repository.

 ## Coverage Report